“How wonderful it is that nobody need wait a single moment before starting to improve the world.” --- Anne Frank

 Where can you learn about service opportunities?

-Michael Wingkeeps students updated about community service opportunities.
-You can phone him at school (541-773-7877), or e-mail him with questions email@example.com.
+Anne Adderson keeps students updated about community service opportunities.
+You can email her with questions at firstname.lastname@example.org

 You can find the latest service opportunities posted in two places: on the Service Board (in the High School Building, next to the Confucius Classroom), and on our Community Service Facebook page.
 Many of these are one-time events (serving at a non-profit dinner, for example), but some long-term projects are also listed.
 We announce new opportunities in Morning Meetings.